steqeq/0000/README.md

 # Supported Operating Systems

+## Support for Ubuntu 20.04.1

+In this release, AMD ROCm extends support to Ubuntu 20.04.1, including v5.4 and v5.6-oem.

-## Support for Vega 7nm Workstation
+## Support for SLES 15 SP2

-This release extends support to the Vega 7nm Workstation (Vega20 GL-XE) version.
+This release extends support to SLES 15 SP2.

 ## List of Supported Operating Systems

 The AMD ROCm platform is designed to support the following operating systems:

-* Ubuntu 20.04 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)
+•	Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

-  **Note**: Ubuntu versions lower than 18 are no longer supported.

-* CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7 runtime support)
+•	CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7 runtime support)
-* CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)
+•	CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)
-* SLES 15 SP1
+•	SLES 15 SP1
+•	SLES 15 SP2

 ## Fresh Installation of AMD ROCm v3.8 Recommended
-A fresh and clean installation of AMD ROCm v3.8 is recommended.
-An upgrade from previous releases to AMD ROCm v3.8 is not supported.
+A fresh and clean installation of AMD ROCm v3.9 is recommended.
+An upgrade from previous releases to AMD ROCm v3.9 is not supported.

 For more information, refer to the AMD ROCm Installation Guide at: https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html